artyom-velikzhanin/artyom-velikzhanin/README.md

-- 👋 Hi, I’m @artyom-velikzhanin
+- 👋 AYYYE, I’m @artyom-velikzhanin 🤩
 - 👀 I’m interested in Product Analysis
 - 🌱 I’m currently learning Statistics.
-Python, SQL and others
+Python, SQL and other
 - 📫 How to reach me: telegram @ImportPandasAsPd